 Nimrod’s father is Cush; his grandfather, Ham; and his great-grandfather, Noah.
 According to the Sumerian list, Enmerkar’s father is a ruler called Meskiagkasher.
 This could have been the same Cush (with the matching “kash” in the name).
 The father for Meskiagkasher is the deity Utu, who was the god of the sun (later known as Shamash).
 Perhaps even here, there is a link with Cush’s father Ham—Ham in Hebrew meaning, simply, “hot.”
 Surely the sons of Noah—the three fathers of all nations, Shem, Ham and Japheth—would have been deified in later years by their respective peoples.

 Ancient historians, including Berossus (third century b.c.e.), name the initial leading ruler of Assyria as Euchous.
 Modern Sumerologists have suggested Euchous and Enmerkar are the same individual.
 Interestingly, the ancient historians directly named Euchous as being Nimrod himself, also linking him to Belus of Babylon.
 Different names in different cultures—but the same individual.

 According to the Sumerian King List, Enmerkar built the city of Uruk.
 The Bible states that Nimrod founded the city of Erech.
-These cities are one and the same.
-And it may well have been Nimrod’s second-most important city after Babel due to its second-place listing after Babel in Genesis 10:10.
+These cities are one and the same (and it may well have been Nimrod’s second-most important city after Babel due to its second-place listing after the city in Genesis 10:10).
 Ancient texts about Enmerkar reinforce the high importance of Uruk.

 Enmerkar and the Lord of Aratta